Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprintArtifact.md

 ```

 ## DESCRIPTION
-Create a new template artifact.
+Create a new artifact.
 There are two ways to create an artifact: either through an artifact JSON as an input file or through providing inline parameters for the artifact.
-while former doesn't require type of the artifact to be provided latter method requires user to provide the type of the artifact through -Type parameter.
+While the JSON method doesn't require type of the artifact to be provided inline parameter method requires user to provide the type of the artifact through -Type parameter.

 ## EXAMPLES